How to Create a Saddle Stitched Calendar Using Adobe InDesign

 Note: Before placing all of your artwork on each spread a good practice is to label and number each page using your type tool.
 This will allow you to test your printing setup before finalizing any artwork.

-Pages 14 and 15 will be the last pages of yoru calendar.
-You may use these pages for notes, extra information, such as colophon or designer info, etc….
-The layout and information on these pages is totally up to you.
+Page28 will be the last page of your calendar.
+You may use this page for your name, notes, extra information, such as colophon or designer info, etc….
+The layout and information on this page is totally up to you.

 Step 6: Print Setup (InDesign, Print Booklet)